ericdke/apero-docs/FAQ.md

 When this option is on (default), all avatars are rounded.

 When this option is off, the original squared image is used.

+### Accent colors

+*Only in macOS 10.14 Mojave and up*

+Option to use the system's "Accent colors" for Apero's buttons instead of the native orange/yellow palette.

 ### Polling indicator is visible